-Michigan improved to 7-0, while Gonzaga suffered its first loss and fell to 8-1.
+Michigan improved to 7-0, while 8-1 Gonzaga suffered its first loss.

-Four of Michigan's five starters scored in double digits, including Isaiah Livers (21 points), Jon Teske (19 points and 15 rebounds) and Zavier Simpson (13 points and 13 assists).
+Four of Michigan's five starters scored in double digits, including Isaiah Livers (21 points), Jon Teske (19 points, 15 rebounds) and Zavier Simpson (13 points, 13 assists).
 Killian Tillie led the way for Gonzaga with 20 points.

-Brad Evans of Yahoo Sports and Nick Baumgardner of The Athletic were two of the many who praised the job Howard has done early in his tenure as Michigan's head coach:
+Brad Evans of Yahoo Sports and Nick Baumgardner of The Athletic, among others, praised the job Howard has done early in his tenure as Michigan's head coach: